 Probiotic beverages, beer, wine and other brews

 Probiotic beverages, whether it’s kombucha or ginger bug, do better at 70 F (21 C).
 So stash them in a warm room or near your hot water tank.
 Don’t worry if it’s colder in your house, then it might just take a bit longer for them to ferment.

-The exact temperature for fermenting beer, cider and wine will depend on the strains of yeast.
-In general, red wine and ale yeasts ferment at warmer temperatures (70 F / 21C).
+The exact temperature for fermenting beer, cider, and wine also depends on the strains of yeast.
+In general, red wine and ale yeasts ferment at warmer temperatures.
 White wine and lager will ferment at cooler temperatures.
 The recommended temperature should be written on the package of yeast.

 While it’s not always possible to maintain the exact right temperature, I have found that just making an effort is enough.
 I stash my warm brews in the main part of the house and cold brews are stashed in an unheated closet.

-In fact temperature plays a huge role on the nature of your sourdough starter.
+In fact, temperature plays a huge role in the nature of your sourdough starter.